 ON THIS PAGE: You will learn about the different ways doctors use to treat each of the most common types of HIV/AIDS-related cancers.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatment.
 This is called a multidisciplinary team.
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Descriptions of the most common treatments for HIV/AIDS-related cancers are listed below, outlined by the specific type of cancer.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.

 It is often difficult to treat cancer in people with AIDS because of the increased risk of infections from lower levels of white blood cells and poorer immune function caused by HIV.
 However, doctors and researchers are always looking for better treatments, and recent research has resulted in medical advances.